HOWTO install Poplog on Windows (Vista)

 - Now you can open Ved: type "ved newfile.p" to create a file called "newfile.p" (surpirse!).
 You should see this in the same window, but split by an ASCII line.
 Below the line is your new file, open in Ved.
 Ved is similar to XVed except it doesn't have the "fancy" graphics.

-- Inside this window, you can write code.
-It'll be saved in the "newfile.p" file.
+- Inside this window, you can write code or text.
+It will be saved in the "newfile.p" file.

 - "ESC-m" is mark-range-start

 - "ESC-M" (CAPITAL, so use "SHIFT") is mark-range-end

 - "CTRL+g" is the equivalent of "ENTER"

 - "ESC-x" will switch between Ved and your output window

 - "ESC-q" quits, offering the option to save your file.